Rashed50/python_basic/README.md

  c:\Django-x.xx>python setup.py install
 ```

-You can install install django using command line.
-Use this command for django install
+You can install django using command line.
+Open you power shell terminal in windows computer.
+Then Use this command for django installation

 ```
 python -m pip install Django